 The snow was now completely covering my windshield.

 "Baboon (he calls me that), are you OK?"

 then the tears began, and in between sobs, I explained my situation.

 "I'll be right up".

-And he was.
-Minutes later his truck pulled up and he hopped out.
+Minutes later, his truck pulled up, and he hopped out.

-He came up to the car window where I sat crying in the front seat.
+He approached the car window where I sat crying in the front seat.

-I was in my my mariluz dress, coat and Uggs and he
+I was in my mumu, coat, and Uggs, and he

-was dressed in his nice clothes, and I knew I had interrupted him at work.
+was dressed in nice clothes, and I knew I had interrupted him at work.

-My tears of fear turned to tears of gratitude and love.
+My tears of fear turned into tears of gratitude and love.

 big deal for him, but to me, this was huge.